SAFE-Stack/SAFE-Chat/readme.md

 ### Fable, Elmish

 Client is written on F# with the help of Fable and Elmish (library?, framework?).
-Fable is great, Elmish is great.
+Fable is absolutely mature technology, Elmish is just great.

 ### Communication protocol